Buy from USA | Buy from UK | Buy from DE | Buy from IT | Buy from FR | Buy from ES | ここでご購入を! |

 LCD SCL pin connected to Pico SCL pin(GP1)

-Unzip above zip file, you will see two files: lcd_api.py and pico_i2c_lcd.py.
-Use Thonny to open each file and then save them to Pico root directory.
+After unzipping the file, you will see two files: lcd_api.py and pico_i2c_lcd.py.
+Use Thonny to open each file and save them to the Pico root directory.

-You can download lesson 4 python code from https://osoyoo.com/driver/pico/lesson4/pico-lesson4.py
+You can download the Python code for lesson 4 from https://osoyoo.com/driver/pico/lesson4/pico-lesson4.py.

-You can use Thonny to open pico-lesson4.py and load it to Pico later.
+Later, you can use Thonny to open pico-lesson4.py and load it to the Pico.

 Here is the full code with comments: